Japan stocks higher at close of trade; Nikkei 225 up 1.81% By Investing.com - Up News Info

 The worst performers of the session were Takashimaya Co., Ltd. (T:), which fell 4.14% or 51.0 points to trade at 1181.0 at the close.
 Toray Industries, Inc. (T:) declined 1.94% or 13.9 points to end at 703.8 and Asahi Group Holdings, Ltd. (T:) was down 1.46% or 79.0 points to 5314.0.

-Rising stocks outnumbered declining ones on the Tokyo Stock Exchange by 3004 to 560 and 180 ended unchanged.
+Falling stocks outnumbered advancing ones on the Tokyo Stock Exchange by 0 to 0.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.